markonikovic/globalBondTraining/README.md

     1. *corporate* - secretaries, need flexibility, don't care much about price, so the customer support is imperative(VIP).
     2. *retail* - private trips for themselves and family/friends.
     3. *NEMT*(non-emergent medical transportation)
-- Tasks?
+- What are basic customer support tasks?
-  - Calls, emails, messages/chat (cancellations and inquiries), no sales.
+    - respond to calls, emails, messages/chat (cancellations and inquiries), no sales.
+    - making books for the clients.

 ---